Image by Ruth Gee

 And you know what?
 I hated it.
 I hated thinking about me and talking about me and writing about me.

-I lied to the Bali idea, saying I had to run out to a doctor’s appointment, and instead went home and wrote a novel about a sex-hating housewife who lets her husband have affairs, then uses the details to write bestselling erotica.
+I lied to the Bali idea, saying I had to run out to a doctor’s appointment, and instead went home and wrote a novel about a stay-at-home soccer mom who lets her husband have affairs, then uses the details to write bestselling erotica.

-Making up Goodlove felt wildly freeing and refreshing.
-I was giddy, I was, allowing utter strangers to take up residence in my psyche, traipsing and tramping through my imagination like a bunch of drunk teenagers who’ve broken into their high school on a Saturday night.
-I loved having them inside me, plotting, scheming, writing, talking, eating, screwing.
+Writing a domestic drama set in small-town Vermont felt wildly freeing and refreshing.
+I was giddy, I was, allowing utter strangers to take up residence in my psyche, traipsing and tramping through my imagination like a bunch of drunk teenagers who’d broken into their high school on a Saturday night.
+I loved having them inside me, lying, scheming, writing, talking, eating.

 After I sent it to my (now new) agent, I returned to the café where I found the Bali idea still sitting where I’d left it.